tiprankstipranks

 We are subject to payment-related risks.

-For our online sales, as well as for sales to our offline customers, we accept a variety of payment methods, including credit cards, debit cards, electronic funds transfers, and electronic payment systems.
+We accept a variety of payment methods, including credit cards, debit cards, electronic funds transfers, and electronic payment systems.
 Accordingly, we are, and will continue to be, subject to significant and evolving regulations and compliance requirements, including obligations to implement enhanced authentication processes that could result in increased costs and liability, and reduce the ease of use of certain payment methods.
 For certain payment methods, including credit and debit cards, as well as electronic payment systems, we pay interchange and other fees, which may increase over time.
 We rely on independent service providers for payment processing, including credit and debit cards.
 If these independent service providers become unwilling or unable to provide these services to us or if the cost of using these providers increases, our business could be harmed.
-Any failure to comply could significantly harm our brand, reputation, business, results of operations, financial condition or cash flows.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.